Establish why you need a new brand management system

 Adopt the technology and become an expert.
 For your company to understand the user-value you need to understand how everything works.

 It’s important to know that in the beginning, there will be challenges for your users and nothing is more frustrating than not understanding how the system works.
 This will lead to annoyance and the employees may potentially build up a system resistance.

 Make sure it is as frictionless as possible by being a system expert.
 You don’t have to own that role alone, select more key persons who can learn the system and, and establish a team.
 Make sure to establish content ownership.
 Look for superusers that are natural key persons – e.g., Communication manager, Campaign manager and Designers.
 Everyone needs access and ownership to operate the system.

 Also read: Build a home for your brand with BrandMaster

 People are usually creatures of habit.
 So, initiating something new may be worrying.
 With a structured plan, where the employees are included, and there are controlled expectations, you are well on the way to a smooth implementation.
 With you, or more system experts by your side, a thorough training phase will also relieve potential friction.

 Also read: This is how Brand HUB streamlines your day

-As mentioned earlier, it can be overwhelming implementing new systems.
+As mentioned earlier, it can be overwhelming to implement new systems.
 The points in this piece ensure a smoother implementation when you hit start!